 The best sleep apps for 2021

-Before diving into outstanding sleep apps, it’s worth noting that, when compared to wearable sleep trackers, sleep apps are especially poor for recording relevant personal sleep data.
+Before diving into outstanding sleep apps, it’s worth noting that, when compared to best wearable sleep trackers, sleep apps are especially poor for recording relevant personal sleep data.
 For example, one study in the Journal of Clinical Sleep Medicine found that one particularly popular app was fairly good at detecting whether the user was awake or not, but otherwise couldn’t detect much other accurate sleeping information.
 Another 2016 study found that of 51 popular sleep apps featured in the Play and iOS stores, none were clinically verified.

 With that said, a 2017 study published in Preventive Medicine Reports found that sleep apps could help with forming and sustaining best practices for sleep hygiene.
 While I’m dubious of some of the data that’s presented by any sleep app, I do think that the following options offer better insights than others.

 SleepScore makes use of your smartphone’s detectors to get about as accurate as you can with no-touch sensors—and they’ve proven it.
 For example, SleepScore relies on ResMed’s algorithm for bedside monitoring.
 ResMed’s devices were used in a clinical trial that was published in Sleep.
 Researchers found that their devices—presumably similar to what SleepScore offers, were able to detect sleep about 95% of the time, but sleep stage recording was questionable.
 While ResMed didn’t directly sponsor the study, they did supply “equipment, supplies, participant compensation, and student stipends.”

 Even so, SleepScore enables their users to estimate how long they spend in each sleep stage and their breathing rate overnight.
 The app takes this data and provides personalized insights based on that data—like when you should try to go to bed and when to quit caffeine for the day.